DevilFlow/Make-Wikipedia-Great-Again/README.md

 ## Is this secure?
 Yes it is!
 We wont spy through your requests!
 You can look in the code!

+## Known Bugs
+- Articles from the Homepage (except "From today's featured article") dont load or are broken.

 ## Using MWGA

 ### Option 1: Selfhosting (not recommended)